-Section F. Standards for Identified Fringe.

-If the site is located in an identified fringe, then the Floodplain Administrator may issue the local Floodplain Development Permit provided the provisions contained in Article 5 of this ordinance have been met.
-The key provision is that the top of the lowest floor of any new or substantially improved structure shall be at or above the FPG.

-Section G. Standards for SFHAs without Established Base Flood Elevation and/or Floodways/Fringes.

-(1) Drainage area upstream of the site is greater than one square mile:
+- (f).
+Standards for Identified Fringe.
+If the site is located in an identified fringe, then the Floodplain Administrator may issue the local Floodplain Development Permit provided the provisions contained in Sec.
+46-215 of this Article have been met.
+The key provision is that the top of the lowest floor of any new or substantially improved structure shall be at or above the FPG. - (g).
+Standards for SFHAs without Established Base Flood Elevation and/or Floodways/Fringes. - (1) Drainage area upstream of the site is greater than one square mile: